wandb/docs/docs/guides/launch/setup-agent-advanced.md

 Set the `builder.destination` key to the name of your repository and ensure your agent has credentials to access the repository.

-When running the agent locally, using `docker login` and providing credentials for the repository will grant access.
+When running the agent locally, using `docker login` and provide appropriate credentials for the repository you intend to push to.
 When running the agent in Kubernetes using the Helm chart set the `kanikoDockerConfigSecret` in `values.yaml`.

 ```yaml title="launch-config.yaml"
 builder: